East Omaha, Nebraska

 East Omaha is a geographically designated community located in Omaha, Nebraska.
-Located three miles (5 km) from downtown Omaha, East Omaha is the site of Eppley Omaha International Airport, Omaha's main airport, and Carter Lake.
+Located three miles (5 km) from downtown Omaha, East Omaha is the site of Eppley Airfield, Omaha's main airport, and Carter Lake.
 This area was Omaha's first annexation, joining the city in 1854.
+Originally separated from Omaha by the Missouri River, a large section of the area's land was dissected by a ruling from the U.S. Supreme Court in 1892.
+Today, 2,500 houses, a school, grocery stores and a church that made up the original town have been demolished and replaced by several government facilities, the Eppley Airfield, and more.

 Boundaries

 East Omaha is roughly bounded by the Missouri River on the east, Carter Lake and Carter Lake, Iowa on the south, and North Omaha to the west and north.
 There is one cliff that is the finite western boundary of East Omaha, extending from Jaynes Street north to Reed Street.
 Bordering neighborhoods include Miller Park, Saratoga and Kountze Place.

 Due to the ever-changing nature of the Omaha metro area, recognition of the boundaries of East Omaha has fluctuated through the years.
 Early reports about East Omaha identified it closely with the Union Pacific Railroad yards just north of downtown.
 The boundary moved north over the years, and today is loosely fixed along Florence Boulevard to the west, the Missouri River to the east, the Omaha Public Power District Plant to the north, and Carter Lake, Iowa to the south.
 Even these boundaries are in flux.
 The Omaha Chamber of Commerce has taken to referring to any area east of 72nd street as "east Omaha".